bitbonsai/notion2obsidian/README.md

 - **Single directory detection**: Automatically uses subdirectory if zip contains only one folder
 - **Cleanup guidance**: Shows extracted location and removal command after completion

-## 📊 Database & Dataview Support
+## 📊 CSV Database & Dataview Support

 > **📦 Required Plugin**: Install the [Dataview plugin](https://github.com/blacksmithgu/obsidian-dataview) in Obsidian to view and query database records.
 Without it, you'll only see the raw Dataview query code.

-> **🖼️ Cover Images & Icons**: If using `--enrich` to fetch Notion covers and icons:
-> - Install [Obsidian Banners plugin](https://github.com/noatpad/obsidian-banners) to display cover images
-> - Install [Obsidian Iconize plugin](https://github.com/FlorianWoelki/obsidian-iconize) to display emoji icons in file explorer and notes
-> - Covers are stored in the `_banners/` folder and referenced in frontmatter

-### CSV Database Processing

 > **💡 TL;DR**: Both modes support Dataview!
 The **default** creates index files that query the CSV (lightweight, recommended).
 The **`--dataview` flag** creates individual markdown notes from each CSV row (heavier, optional).